V01DBREAKER/urdf-inertia-script/README.md

 # urdf-modifier
-Used to modify generated URDFs from onshape-to-robot.
+A python script used to modify generated URDFs from onshape-to-robot.
 Also can recalculate inertias using MeshLab.

 Inertias from onshape-to-robot weren't behaving correctly in Gazebo Sim when using the DetachableJoint plugin to close kinematic loops. https://gazebosim.org/api/gazebo/6/classignition_1_1gazebo_1_1systems_1_1DetachableJoint.html